grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 ```

 ### Wrapping up
 So that's it!
-Hopefully you see the additional power in being able to control your k6 load test from external source!
+Hopefully, you see the additional power in being able to control your k6 load test from an external source!